kboughto/CompGeom_FinalProject/README.md

 ## Running Our Program

-1. Place an image of a classroom into the sample/classrooms file if you would like to use a new example.
-Then in the ConvexHullTakeTwo.py file change the input for img =  cv2.imread("sample_classrooms/circle_classroom.png").
-The default setting is the circle_classroom.
+1. Place an image of a classroom into the sample_classrooms folder if you would like to use a new environment example.
+Then in the ConvexHullObstacles.py file change the input for, img =  cv2.imread("sample_classrooms/circle_classroom.png"), to the new classroom environment png name.
+The default setting is the circle_classroom example.
-2. Run the program of PolygonBreakdown.py by pressing the top right run button on the file, or if using terminal type python PolygonBreakdown.py
+2. Run the program in PolygonBreakdown.py by pressing the top right run button on the file, or if using the terminal type python PolygonBreakdown.py into the terminal and press enter.
-3. The resulting visualizations of each step in our pipeline will be store to the path_progression folder.
+3. The resulting visualizations of each step in our pipeline will be stored in the path_progression folder.

 ## Explanation of How the Code Works